pthom/fiatlight_doc/docs/flgt/_sources/intro_source.md

 # Key Features and examples

-*Note: the demos presented in this page are also available in the video below:*
+*Notes: this page intends to provide a high-level overview of Fiatlight's capabilities.
+For detailed tutorials, please refer to the [video tutorials](video_tutorials) and the [manual](manual).
+Also, the demos presented in this page are also available in the video below*

 <a href="https://share.descript.com/view/tbvYBh3rpRF" target="_blank">
 <img src="_static/images/video_fl_demo.jpg" width="300" /></a>